mousepawmedia/devdocs/network/source/setup_linux/install.rst

 Preparing for Dual-Boot on Windows
 ------------------------------------------

-..
-NOTE:: If you're not dual-booting with Windows, you can skip this step.
+..  note:: If you're not dual-booting with Windows, you can skip this step.

 In Windows, open up "Disk Management".
 On the table, find the disk and partition (disk section) that has at least 200GB of free space.
 It is